Best YouTube TV VPN 2026: how to change YouTube TV location

 Learn more

-To help you choose a VPN for YouTube TV, I tested 41 VPN providers across multiple US servers on iOS, Android, Windows, and macOS to see which ones can reliably bypass YouTube TV location.
+To help you choose a high-quality VPN for YouTube TV, together with a research team, I tested 41 VPN providers across multiple US servers on iOS, Android, Windows, and macOS to see which ones can help you bypass YouTube TV location.
 Below, you will find a shortlist of the best providers and a step-by-step guide to unblock YouTube TV.

 We spare no effort to test the products & their features.
 All information is gathered by our in-house research team & fact-checked by our team of experts.
 Discover the ins and outs of our testing procedures.